hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 end
 {% endhighlight %}

-Notice that differetly than the `LestBusyFirstScheduler`, here we don't need to reference to the whole array of workers.
 We can use the [Enumerable#cycle][enumerable_cycle] method which generates an Enumerator that cycles through the elements of the array and restarts when it reaches the end.

 ### Topic Scheduler

-Imagine like on a Pub-Sub system we have workers can only perform specific jobs.
+Similar to a Pub-Sub system we have workers that can only perform specific jobs.
 This type of scheduler could be useful if you want to segregate the workers by responsibility - for example: mailer workers, file download workers, database workers, etc.

 {% highlight ruby %}